The intention of our curriculum

 Our Modern Foreign Language offer is GCSE French, GCSE German and GCSE Spanish.
 These choices support students who wish to comply with the Ebacc combination of subjects outlined above.
 We strongly encourage students to take a language in their set of option choices as we know it broadens their horizons in terms of providing them with an insight into different cultures, alongside enabling them to compete in global market graduate schemes.

-Our Humanities subjects are incredibly popular choices at GCSE.
-GCSE History, GCSE Geography and GCSE RE all enable students to foster a curiosity about Britain and the wider world.
 Students enjoy the investigative approaches taken in geography, the complexities of Anglo-Saxon Britain and inter-war Germany in History, and debating the ethical and philosophical issues that arise in their study of RE.

 Our Arts offer encompasses GCSE Music, GCSE Photography, GCSE Art and GCSE Drama.
 Many of our young people enjoy the creativity associated with these subjects, but also the technical discipline required for performing, composing and analysing.